glolichen/lilotafs/README.md

 ## 6. Torture Testing

-This repository also includes a torture testing suite `torture_util.c`, `torture_util.h`, `torture.c`, `megatorture.py` to subjet the file system to extreme requests to test its functionality, including crash recovery.
+This repository also includes a torture testing suite `torture_util.c`, `torture_util.h`, `torture.c`, `megatorture.py` to subject the file system to extreme requests to test its functionality, including crash recovery.

 A hardware abstraction layer can be found in `flash.h` and `flash.c`.
 Flash read, write and erase functions are different depending on if lilotafs is being compiled for the esp32, or on a computer for testing. lilotafs can be run on the host computer by writing to a binary file filled with `0xFF` bytes, generated with:
 ```bash